dushan-ranasinghage/JobApplicationTracker.FullSystem/README.md

 - **Module Loader** - Each module has a `ModuleLoader` that handles all data fetching (Redux actions, API calls, polling).
 Keeps main components focused on rendering
 - **TypeScript + ESLint + Prettier** - Type safety and code quality tools configured
 - **Vite Proxy** - Dev server proxies `/api` requests to backend to avoid CORS issues
+- **User Preferences** - Keeping user preferences in `localStorage` using `redux-persist` to save page size, selected page for userbility

 ## Assumptions